VolodymyrMamaevsky/VolodymyrMamaevsky/README.md

 ### Volodymyr Mamaevsky
 <a href="https://u8views.com/github/VolodymyrMamaevsky"><img src="https://u8views.com/api/v1/github/profiles/92807271/views/day-week-month-total-count.svg"></a>
 #### Front-End Developer (***React, TypeScript, Next.js*** )
+ - More than 10 years of experience in IT.
- - Highly motivated developer with a keen interest in all things related to the Front-End development.
-I am keen on writing clean and maintainable code and finding user-friendly solutions.
-Well organized and capable to adapt to working as part of a development team.
-I am a quick learner and develop my skills every day.
-Responsible and attentive to details team player.
+Highly motivated developer with a keen interest in all things related to the Backend development.
+I have good knowledge of JavaScript, Typescript, Node.js, Nest.js, React.
+Also have experience with Python and Golang.
+I learn quickly and improving my skills every day.
 ---
 #### Personal information: